 If you prefer an IN-HOME ESTIMATE FOR YOUR MOVE, please call the office at +1(800) 966-6838.
-Our moving specialists set up an appointments and come to your home to determine your local moving, long distance moving, and storage needs.
+Our moving specialists set up an appointment and come to your home to determine your local moving, long-distance moving, and storage needs.

 Now that you know how to get a moving estimate, you may be wondering….

 What Factors are Involved in the Pricing of a Move?

 In fact, there are many aspects that go into creating an estimate.

 To answer your question, we have created a list of the top moving services and moving add-ons, plus some additional things that can affect the way your move estimate.